 Surviving in the corporate world is not for amateurs.
 It’s ruthless, unforgiving and downright brutal for your self-esteem.
 I consider myself a survivor, escaping before it took the last remnants of my energy, moral standing and sanity.
 But after 20-plus years climbing the corporate ladder, I am now an outsider.

-If I could give advice to my 21-year-old self just starting out in my career, it would be this:
+If I could give career advice to my 21-year-old self just starting out, it would be this:

 1. Associate yourself with good people.